 – Signs of Damage and Proper Lubrication

-There are several signs that can indicate if your chainsaw is experiencing issues.
-For instance, smoke coming from the bar or chain while cutting can be a clear indication of a problem, often resulting from a dull chain or lack of bar and chain oil.
+Several signs can indicate if your chainsaw is experiencing issues.
+For instance, smoke coming from the bar or chain while cutting can clearly show a problem, often resulting from a dull chain or lack of bar and chain oil.

-This issue is avoidable with regular chain sharpening and adequate lubrication.
-Ensuring that the chainsaw is properly lubricated is crucial.
-Keep an eye on the bar oil level and the bar oiler hole regularly.
+This issue can be avoided with regular chain sharpening and adequate lubrication.
+Ensuring that the chainsaw is lubricated correctly is crucial.
+Monitor the bar oil level and the bar oiler hole regularly.

 The oiler hole can sometimes get obstructed with sawdust, affecting the lubrication process.
 Regular checks and cleanups can ensure that these parts are working as they should.